Ftps/Fractal_Generator/README.md

 # Fractal_Generator
-A program to generate images of fractals based on Mandelbrot and Julia sets.
+A program to generate images of fractals based on Mandelbrot and Julia sets using the family of funtions f(z) = z^n + c.
+Also able to perform

 TO-DO LIST:
-- pallete generator;
+- pallette generator;
 - general power fractals;
+- detect identical names;
+- and other image organization things;
+- progress bar;
+- use boost:gil for faster and better image generation;

+DONE:
+- preview;
+- 2nd and 3rd power fractals;
-- preview image;
+- Python GUI;